News

 Hello and welcome!

-I hope that you can join me and my many amazing, talented colleagues in upcoming performances.
+I hope that you can join me and the many wonderful, talented musical friends I am fortunate to work and play with in these upcoming performances:

 And as always, any exciting or interesting news, I will be sure and post right here.
 We hope to see you soon!